W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 ::: details Simplified
 There is no fear.
 There is only love.
-You must first recognise that you believe in separation.
+You must first recognize that you believe in separation.
 Recognising the belief in separation is temporary.
 Then the belief in separation can be corrected.
 Separation is corrected by accepting the Atonement.
 Time is a learning device.
-Time is the gap that enables you to recognise the belief in separation before you accept the Atonement.
+Time is the gap that enables you to recognize the belief in separation before you accept the Atonement.
 :::

 {% if showCommentary %}